Schmidt games and Cantor winning sets: Introduction and Results

 \begin{theorem} A set $E\sub \RR$ is Cantor rich in an interval $B_0$ if and only if $E$ is Cantor winning in $B_0$. \end{theorem}

-Another way of measuring the largeness of a set is by considering its intersections with other sets.
-Proving such intersection properties served as part of the motivation that led to the invention of the absolute game.
+Another way to measure how large a set is, is to consider its intersections with classes of tamed sets.
+In fact, proving nonempty intersection with certain classes of sets motivated the invention of the absolute game.
 For example, it is well known that absolute winning sets are large in the following dual sense \cite{BFKRW}: \begin{itemize} \item[(W$4$)] The intersection of an absolute winning set with any closed nonempty uniformly perfect set is nonempty. \end{itemize}

 We demonstrate that a similar property holds for Cantor winning sets.
 In fact, Cantor winning Borel sets are characterised by an analogue of property (W4):

 \begin{theorem} Let $E\sub \RR^N$.
 If $E$ is $\eps$ Cantor winning then $E\cap K\neq \emptyset$ for any $K \in \RR^N$ which is $N(1-\eps)$ Ahlfors regular.
 If $E$ is Borel then the converse is also true. \end{theorem}